-Metalocalypse was fairly consistent in style in the first two seasons with lines getting smoother, motion less clunky, and better coloring over time.
+Metalocalypse was fairly consistent in style in the first two seasons with lines getting smoother, motion becoming less stilted and clunky, and much better coloring and effects over time.
 Season 3 was a huge shift from the first two.
 Thanks to an increased budget, the characters now have pretty full range of motion compared to the first two seasons, where most of the action involved the band members standing around and talking.

-The animation has gotten a lot more dynamic over each season, taking advantages of angles and momentum to give the show a more realistic look overall.
+The animation becomes a lot more dynamic over each season, taking advantages of angles and momentum to give the show a more realistic look overall.
 Compare the first episode to the latest; basic walk cycles are hardly used anymore.

-As of Season 4, the animators have begun going absolutely wild with facial expressions.
-You'd be hard pressed to find a single episode that doesn't haveat leasta couple.
+After Season 4, the animators become very bold with facial expressions.
+You'd be hard-pressed to find a single episode that doesn't haveat leasta couple.

-The early Peanuts specials have Sally wear a blue bow on the curly part of her hair.
-Later specials got rid of her bow, probably because it was too tedious to animate.
+Peanuts: The early specials have Sally wear a blue bow on the curly part of her hair.
+Later specials get rid of her bow, probably because it was too tedious to animate.

 In the sneak preview for Recess, the characters (aside from Ms. Finster and Mikey) look very different than they do in the series proper.